hectorcorrea/solr-for-newbies/11_schema_indexed_stored.md

-### Stored vs indexed fields
+# Stored vs indexed fields

 There are two properties on a Solr field that control whether its values are `stored`, `indexed`, or both.
 Fields that are *stored but not indexed* can be fetched once a document has been found, but you cannot search by those fields (i.e. you cannot reference them in the `q` parameter).
 Fields that are *indexed but not stored* are the reverse, you can search by them but you cannot fetch their values once a document has been found (i.e. you cannot reference them in the `fl` parameter).
 Technically is also possible to [add a field that is neither stored nor indexed](https://stackoverflow.com/a/22298265/446681) but that's beyond this tutorial.

-For example, let's say that we add the following fields:
+For example, let's say that we add the following fields to our Solr core:

 * f_stored: a field stored but not indexed
 * f_indexed: a field indexed but not stored
 * f_both: a field both indexed and stored

+Create `f_stored` field:
 ```
 $ curl -X POST -H 'Content-type:application/json' --data-binary '{
   "add-field":{